angular-schule/website-articles/blog/2020-01-everything-github/README.md

 You can use [GitHub Pages](https://pages.github.com/) to host a website directly from a GitHub repository.
 This website can either contain completely static content (i.e. pure HTML files and assets, but no scripts running on the server) or you can use Jekyll to convert Markdown files to static content.
-Since we work with Angular, we do not need the static site generator Jekyll.
+Since we work with Angular, we do not need Jekyll as a static site generator .
-A good companion is the static site generator [Scully](https://github.com/scullyio/scully), which we will definitely cover in an upcoming article.
+A good companion for Angular is the static site generator [Scully](https://github.com/scullyio/scully), which we will definitely cover in an upcoming article.

 ### 1.4. angular-cli-ghpages